berkaycatal/berkaycatal/README.md

 - 👀 I’m interested in Manim, Math, Software
 - 🌱 I’m currently learning Java and Manim
 - 💞️ I’m studying at Bilkent University Department of Mathematics
-- 📫 How to reach me: Send mail to brkyctl19@gmail.com
+- 📫 How to reach me: You can send mail to brkyctl19@gmail.com

 <!---
 berkaycatal/berkaycatal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.